ten-protocol/ten-test/admin/README.md

 Funding users
 -------------
-`fund_users` provides the ability to add in new user accounts, and for them to be allocated native OBX, HOC and POC tokens.
-To transfer tokens to an account address use;
+`fund_users` performs a transfer of native OBX, and HOC and POC tokens to each of the community registered accounts.
+To run use;

 ```bash
 # to run on Obscuro testnet